Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

 # SAS 9.4 Visual Analytics/Visual Statistics Quickstart Template for Azure

+**Note:** If you are using the SAS 9.4 Visual Analytics/Visual Statistics Quickstart Template for Azure, be aware that this is a reference architecture and not intended for production use.
+The SAS 9.4 VA/VS Quickstart Template for Azure deploys Apache Hadoop.
+As stated in our [SAS 9.4 Support for Hadoop policy](https://support.sas.com/en/documentation/third-party-software-reference/9-4/support-for-hadoop.html), SAS does not provide support for the installation or other aspects of the administration and operation of Apache Hadoop.
+For support with these issues, please refer to the Apache Hadoop open source community.

 This README for SAS 9.4 Visual Analytics (VA)/ Visual Statistics (VS) Quickstart Template for Azure is used to deploy the following SAS Viya products in the Azure cloud:

 * SAS Visual Analytics 7.5